BobStein/qiki-python/README.md

 Or decide who decides them.
 This has to be everyone's job.
 Yes it's going to be very hard.

+This is how we'll get big things done without being overwhelmed, without losing our minds or our humanity: by teaching machines to tease out of many opinions what we want, what actually matters to us.

+If you don't think machines are up to that you're probably right.
+We need better machines
+and better machine teachers.
+But before we start those negotiations we need a richer collection of opinions in the open.
 Let's get started.